 Pacific Gas and Electric Company (PG&E) is pleased to launch the seventh year of the PG&E program in partnership with The NEED Project.
 This program helps schools in the PG&E service area access resources to enhance the classroom experience, teach students about solar power and energy resources and receive the training necessary to teach about solar energy in the classroom.

 Bright Ideas Grants!
 In 2013, PG&E has made up to $250,000 available for the Bright Ideas Grant Program.
-Grant applications are due no later than
+Grant applications are due November 1, 2014.
+Grants will be selected and schools notified in January 2015.

 To apply, complete the Online Application.
 Apply TODAY!